doeixd/events/docs/positioning.md

 firstName('Jane'); // The subscription fires.
 ```

-**The Litmus Test:**
+**When to Choose:**
--   **Choose SolidJS Signals** if you are **building an application with SolidJS**.
-Period.
-You get the full, unadulterated power of its compiler-optimized, fine-grained reactivity.
+-   **SolidJS Signals** when building applications with SolidJS.
+Get full compiler-optimized, fine-grained reactivity.
--   **Choose `@doeixd/events`** when you admire the **declarative patterns of SolidJS but are working in another framework** (like React).
-It allows you to write Solid-style, event-driven state logic anywhere, with the trade-off of managing subscriptions yourself.
+-   **`@doeixd/events`** when you want SolidJS-style declarative patterns in other frameworks (React, Vue, etc.), accepting manual subscription management.

 <br />